DanielHolmelund/ml_ops_detect_ai_generated_text/reports/README.md

 > Answer:

-The organization of our CI has been split into XXXXXXX files (Writing current setup): the pytests.yml file runs all the tests and computes the coverage.
+The organization of our CI has been split into 2 files: the pytests.yml file runs all the tests and computes the coverage.
 The codecheck.yml file ensures that the code in the repository is PEP8 compliant and performs linting using the ruff package.
 Currently, these tests are merely executed on an Ubuntu Linux OS, but could be extended to macOS and Windows easily.
 We opted to not do it initially due to a ceiling of 2.000 minutes on GitHub Actions with a free account.
 Another idea could be to implement a workflow, which runs a docker instance on the GCP and ensures that the building and pushing of the repository in the container to the cloud is succesful.
 Due to time constraints and the requirement of a secrets file, we opted to use our time on other pressing matters.
+An example of the GitHub Actions workflow triggers and its history can be seen [here](https://github.com/DanielHolmelund/ml_ops_detect_ai_generated_text/actions/workflows/codecheck.yml).
+We do also not test multiple Python Versions, which is probably a good practice for an application within reasonable limits, however we deliberately specify a Python version in the setup of the repository, hence this is in the end a intentional choice for the project.

 ## Running code and tracking experiments